STARS 25th Anniversary

 STARS quickly gained recognition throughout the medical profession.
 STARS hosted its first Patient Day in 1994 with 100+ adults and 98 children!
 Within a few years we hosted the first International Medical Symposium on Syncope attracting over 100 clinicians with an interest in syncope, followed by a Patient Day – the first of its kind where many healthcare professionals attended a patient meeting!
 It is now an annual event with Patient Day held on the first day of Heart Rhythm Congress each year followed by medical symposium as part of HRC.

-STARS began to hear from others in numerous countries and with the internet we were soon launching websites in various languages to meet demand.
-It was so exciting when we established STARS-US in 2007 as a result of increasing demand from patients and medical professionals in the USA.
-This arm of the charity has gone from strength to strength and my daughter, Francesca is now Executive Director of STARS-US based in South Carolina.
+STARS began to hear from others in numerous countries and were soon launching websites in various languages to meet demand.
+STARS-US was established in 2007 as a result of increasing demand from patients and medical professionals in the USA.
+This arm of the charity has gone from strength to strength and Francesca is now Executive Director of STARS-US based in South Carolina.

 It’s hard to believe that STARS is celebrating its 25th anniversary.
 We are so pleased to be part of this wonderful organisation, incredibly proud of how far we have come and what we have achieved.